Skip to content

 TensorFlow's graph API

-There is an experimental feature, which allows for aggressive fusion of kernels through oneDNN Graph API.
-Intel's extension for TensorFlow can offload performance critical graph partitions to oneDNN library to get more aggressive graph optimizations.
-It can be done by setting this environmental variable:
+An experimental feature enables aggressive kernel fusion through the oneDNN Graph API.
+Intel Extension for TensorFlow can offload performance-critical graph partitions to the oneDNN library for more aggressive graph optimizations.
+Enable it by setting the following environment variable:

 export ITEX_ONEDNN_GRAPH=1

-The Intel Xe Matrix Extensions (Intel XMX) engines in Intel Max 1550 Xe-HPC GPUs natively support TF32 math mode.
-Through intel extension for tensorflow you can enable it by setting the following environmental variable:
+The Intel Xe Matrix Extensions (Intel XMX) engines in the Intel Max 1550 Xe-HPC GPUs natively support TF32 math mode.
+Enable it through Intel Extension for TensorFlow by setting the following environment variable:

 export ITEX_FP32_MATH_MODE="TF32"

-XLA is the Accelerated Linear Algebra library that is available in TensorFlow and critical in software like JAX.
-XLA will compile a tf.Graph object, generated with tf.function or similar, and perform optimizations like operation-fusion.
-XLA can give impressive performance boosts with almost no user changes except to set an environment variable TF_XLA_FLAGS=--tf_xla_auto_jit=2.
-If your code is complex, or has dynamically sized tensors (tensors where the shape changes every iteration), XLA can be detrimental: the overhead for compiling functions can be large enough to mitigate performance improvements.
-XLA is particularly powerful when combined with reduced precision, yielding speedups > 100% in some models.
+XLA (Accelerated Linear Algebra) is a compiler available in TensorFlow and central to frameworks like JAX.
+XLA compiles tf.Graph objects generated by tf.function and performs optimizations such as operation fusion.
+XLA can deliver significant performance improvements with minimal code changes—simply set the environment variable TF_XLA_FLAGS=--tf_xla_auto_jit=2.
+However, if your code is complex or uses dynamically sized tensors (where the shape changes each iteration), XLA can be detrimental: the compilation overhead may outweigh the performance gains.
+XLA is particularly effective when combined with reduced precision, yielding speedups greater than 100% in some models.

-Intel provides initial intel GPU support for TensorFlow models with XLA acceleration through Intel Extension for OpenXLA.
-Full TensorFlow and PyTorch support is planned for development.
+Intel provides initial GPU support for TensorFlow models with XLA acceleration through Intel Extension for OpenXLA.
+Full TensorFlow and PyTorch support is planned.

 A simple example

-A simple example on how to use Intel GPU with TensorFlow is the following:
+The following example demonstrates how to use an Intel GPU with TensorFlow:

 import tensorflow as tf # TensorFlow registers PluggableDevices here.